-- You can use both chickpea tempeh and soy tempeh, and even substitute tofu or seitan for a mild flavor .
+- You can use both chickpea tempeh and soybean tempeh, and even substitute it with tofu or seitan with a mild flavor .

-- If you prefer, you can substitute soy sauce for tamari, which is gluten-free.
+- If you prefer, you can substitute the soy sauce for tamari, which is gluten free.

 - To get the thick texture of the sauce, you can use both arrowroot flour and tapioca flour.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!